mtlynch/mtlynch.io/content/posts/budget-nas/index.md

 Many NAS builds include a [host bus adaptor](https://www.truenas.com/community/threads/whats-all-the-noise-about-hbas-and-why-cant-i-use-a-raid-controller.81931/).
 An HBA is a chip that goes into the PCI slot of a motherboard and increases the number of disks the motherboard can support.

-Using an HBA with ZFS requires [reflash the firmware](https://www.servethehome.com/ibm-serveraid-m1015-part-4/) in a process that sounds tedious and confusing.
+Using an HBA with ZFS requires you to [reflash the firmware](https://www.servethehome.com/ibm-serveraid-m1015-part-4/) in a process that sounds tedious and confusing.
 I decided to punt on the HBA until I need more storage.
 The ASUS A320I-K has four SATA ports, which is enough for my initial needs.
 I made sure to leave a PCI slot empty for a future HBA.

 ### ECC RAM

 In researching different TrueNAS builds, I saw several posts claiming that ECC RAM (error correction code RAM) is a must-have to prevent data corruption.
 I ultimately decided against ECC RAM and just used standard, consumer-grade RAM.

 While I obviously don't want my server to corrupt my data in RAM, I've also been using computers for the past 30 years without ECC RAM, and I've never noticed data corruption.
-If I was building a server for heavy load from multiple users all day, then I'd spring for a build with ECC RAM.
+If I were building a server for heavy load from multiple users all day, I'd spring for a build with ECC RAM.
 For home needs, I think simple consumer-grade RAM should be fine.

 ### SLOG disk